How to Use Claude AI for Your Small Business: The Complete Guide

 Can Claude run tasks automatically?

-Yes.
-Scheduled Tasks let you build a Cowork workflow once and set it to run on a recurring cadence — daily, weekly, or custom.
-Your computer needs to be awake and Claude Desktop needs to be open for scheduled tasks to run.
+Yes — Scheduled Tasks let you build a Cowork workflow once and set it to run on a recurring cadence: daily, weekly, or custom.
+One hardware caveat: your computer needs to be awake and Claude Desktop needs to be open when the task is due.

 Is my business data safe?

-On Pro and Team plans, your conversations are not used to train Claude's models by default.
-Use the same judgment you would with any cloud service — avoid pasting unredacted sensitive data like Social Security numbers or raw client financials.
-For regulated industries, review Anthropic's data handling documentation before uploading client information.
+On Team and Enterprise plans, your conversations are not used to train Claude's models — that is contractually guaranteed.
+On consumer plans (Free, Pro, Max), Anthropic uses conversations for training by default.
+You can opt out in Settings > Privacy — data is retained for 30 days after opt-out.
+ChatGPT follows the same pattern: consumer plans train by default, business plans do not.
+Use the same judgment you would with any cloud service — avoid pasting sensitive data you would not want exposed, like Social Security numbers or raw client financials.

 Subscribe to my weekly newsletter